huudangdev/paypal-node-sdk/README.md

 To run sample
 ------------------

-	node app.js
+	node samples/app.js

 To run the tests
 -----------------

 	mocha -t 15000

 Usage
 -----

-To write an app that uses the SDK
+To write an app using the SDK

   * Register for a developer account with PayPal and get your client_id and secret at (https://developer.paypal.com).
-  * Create a reference variable of 'paypal-rest-sdk' npm in your file.
+  * Get a reference variable for 'paypal-rest-sdk' npm in your file.
   * Create and configure http_options.
   * Generate an authorization token by invoking 'generateToken' method with your client_id and secret.
-  * Set 'Authorization' header with generatedToken inside http_options variable .
+  * Set 'Authorization' header in http_options with generated Token.
   * Invoke the rest api (eg: create payment) with required arguments.

   ```js